NayeemurR/61040-portfolio/assignments/assignment1.md

 ### Remembering everything

 [Similarities, and Crucial Differences, Among Immigrant Households in Philadelphia](https://www.pew.org/en/research-and-analysis/fact-sheets/2024/12/similarities-and-crucial-differences-among-immigrant-households-in-philadelphia): Although this research was done in Philadelphia, its impact stretches to many immigrant families throughout the US.
-The article confirms that the English speaker in an immigrant household may be in charge of all paperwork-related things and that can lead to stress that US-born residents don’t face.
+The article confirms that the English speaker in an immigrant household is usually in charge of all paperwork-related things and that can lead to stress that US-born residents don’t face.

 [Measuring cognitive load in multitasking using mobile fNIRS](https://www.sciencedirect.com/science/article/pii/S2666956024000345): A 2024 fNIRS-based experiment showed that cognitive overload impairs performance accuracy, especially in multitasking scenarios.